Gothic-Modding-Community/gmc/docs/zengin/union/patch.md

 Patches could be launched from any directory monitored by the file system (`System`, `Saves`, `_work` etc.).
 The launch is performed both from physical directories and from VDF/MOD volumes.
 If physical and virtual directories contain identical patches with identical paths, physical copies will have read priority.

 ## Documentation
-The desctiption of the patch format could be found [here](https://worldofplayers.ru/threads/42178/).
+The description of the patch format could be found [here](https://worldofplayers.ru/threads/42178/).

 ## Community patches
 Following repositories contain collections of various patches: